tentacleuno/tentacles.dev/content/posts/frameworks-frameworks-and-more-frameworks..md

 draft = "true"
 +++

 After years of development, testing, hacking and developing specifications, we have numerous frameworks for the web.
-React, Angular, Vue, Aurelia, and thousands more.
+React, Angular, Vue, Aurelia, and thousands more have a well-earned seat of respect in the web development community.

 **Choice is good.** The advantage of choice is that, if you don't like React, you can instead switch your codebase to Vue or Angular.

-However, critics of the web industry commonly label this as a *disadvantage* of the web.
-The question has been raised multi
+However, critics of the web industry commonly label this as a *disadvantage* of the web. **Do we have too many frameworks?**

+T

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDY5NjQ3MjY3XX0=
+eyJoaXN0b3J5IjpbLTMxNzkwMzg2XX0=
 -->